Quick reference guide

 Some students experience chronic fluctuating functional limitations that can flare up unexpectedly, impacting participation, attendance, or alignment with timelines.
 These are situations in which students may make requests for flexibility.
 Instructors need to consider these requests on an individualized basis.

-Disability Services facilitates this process to ensure the request does not pose a fundamental alteration or lower standards.
+Accessible Ed & Disability Resources facilitates this process to ensure the request does not pose a fundamental alteration or lower standards.
 Please note that any adjustments to course policies, rules, or deadlines are to be identified and agreed upon in advance and do not serve as a blanket waiver, nor do they allow deadlines to extend beyond the published end of course.

 - For additional context, please see this e-form signed by students who are eligible for liaison services.
 This e-form is signed each term before notification is sent to faculty.

 - See our handout on classroom access personnel